fulcro-legacy/fulcro-css/README.md

 attribute to the proper `:className` attribute.

-**IMPORTANT NOTE:** The composition rules for CSS are just like Om queries and Untangled initial app state: it has to all compose to some root, and you obtain the total result from that root.
+**IMPORTANT NOTE:** The composition rules for CSS are just like Om queries and Fulcro initial app state: it has to all compose to some root, and you obtain the total result from that root.
 The obvious disadvantage is that if you forget to compose it, it won't appear.
 However, it has the distinct advantage: if you don't use it, you don't end up emitting it!